 In this article, we’ll cover the basics of startup bookkeeping and explore the most common ways startups handle their books.
 Then we’ll show you how we designed Zeni to be the bookkeeping solution we wish we had, so you no longer have to coordinate between multiple providers and pieces of software and don’t have to keep it all in your head.
 With Zeni, you can focus on what you want to focus on: growing your business.

 At Zeni, we offer a team of finance experts working seamlessly with powerful artificial intelligence — both dedicated to managing every financial function for your business with speed and accuracy.
-We offer best-in-class service and pricing for monthly bookkeeping, accounting services, invoicing, and even annual taxes.
+We offer best-in-class service and pricing for monthly startup accounting services, bookkeeping, invoicing, and even annual taxes.
 Learn more and try Zeni today.

 You may not need (or want) a refresher on bookkeeping basics.
 If not, go ahead and jump to our section on how most startups tackle bookkeeping (and how this process can be improved).
 Otherwise, keep on reading.